64/cpp-faq/content/faq/pass-arrays-across-functions.md

 disableHLJS: false
 searchHidden: false
 ---
-Passing arrays to a function is a bit different than to passing non-array values to a function in a function call.
+Passing arrays to a function is a bit different than to passing structs or primitive values to a function via a function call.
 This involves a concept called decay or array-to-pointer convesion, you should read about [decay and array-to-pointer conversion](https://64.github.io/cpp-faq/decay/).
  After reading this you'd be wondering if my arrays decay to a pointer to the first element, then how do I pass the array?
 Before answeing that you should learn about a few cases where an array will decay into a pointer or is a pointer in the following conditions:

 - An array name in an expression is a pointer
 - function parameters